Fernando Collor de Mello: Post-presidency

 In 2006, Collor was elected to the Federal Senate representing his state of Alagoas, with 44.03% of the vote, running again against Lessa.
 The following year he abandoned PRTB and switched to the Brazilian Labour Party (PTB).
 Collor has been, since March 2009, Chairman of the Senate Infrastructure Commission.
 Collor ran again for Governor of Alagoas in 2010.
 However, he lost the race, finishing a narrow third after Lessa and incumbent Teotonio Vilela Filho, thus eliminated from the runoff.
 This was Collor's second electoral loss.

 In 2014, Collor was re-elected to the Senate with 55% of the vote.

 On 20 August 2015, Collor was charged by the Prosecutor General of Brazil with corruption, as a development of Operation Car Wash (Operação Lava Jato).
 Details of the charge were kept under wraps so as not to jeopardize the investigation.

 In 2016, Collor abandoned PTB and joined the Christian Labour Party (PTC), a small Christian democratic party which had no representatives in the Congress at the time.
 Collor also voted to impeach Rousseff as Senator.

 In 2019, Collor left PTC and joined the Republican Party of the Social Order.

 In 2022, Collor left the Republican Party of the Social Order and rejoined the Brazilian Labour Party (current).
 Also in 2022, Collor ran for Governor of Alagoas, placing 3rd and not making the run-off.
 Collor garnered 14,57% of the votes.

+In 2023, the Brazilian Supreme Federal Court voted to convict Collor on charges of money laundering and corruption.
+He was accused of receiving R$30 million in bribes from Petrobras.
+On 24 April 2025, Justice Alexandre de Moraes rejected Collor's appeal and reinstated his nine-year prison sentence.
+Collor was arrested the next day at Maceió's Zumbi dos Palmares International Airport in order to serve his corruption conviction.
+On 1 May, de Moraes allowed Collor to undergo house arrest on medical grounds.